 Senggigi is the island’s main hub on the west coast of Lombok.
 Here you’ll find a mix of lively beach bars, restaurants, and hotels, all with a relaxed, laid-back vibe.
 If you’re into water sports, Senggigi is ideal for diving, snorkelling, and surfing.
 Plus, it’s the perfect starting point for adventures to nearby waterfalls such as Sendang Gile and Tiu Kelep, along with visiting nearby temples and cultural sites.
 At the end of the day, enjoy watching the sun dip behind the nearby Gili islands.

 For something a little quieter than Senggigi, head south to Selong Belanak and Tanjung Aan.
-These beaches are offer peaceful waters and far less people.
+The beaches offer peaceful waters and far less people.
 Further down on the island’s southern shore, the beaches are equally tranquil.

 For outdoors enthusiasts, a trek up Mount Rinjani – Indonesia’s second-highest volcano – is a must-do.
 It’s a challenging multi-day journey to the summit, but the panoramic views of the crater lake, Segara Anak, surrounded by lush landscapes are worth every step.
 If the full trek feels a bit daunting, there are shorter walks around the base where you can still soak up the beauty of the area and enjoy natural hot springs along the way.

 Lombok’s bamboo jungles are another must-see.
 These forests are home to huge bamboo groves and walking trails where you can encounter local wildlife such as macaques, wild boars, and various bird species.
 To truly connect with the island’s roots, visit the rural villages of Selong and Praya.
-Here you can indulge in a traditional Sasak-style massage or learn how to prepare traditional Lombok dishes with cooking classes, such as the island’s favourite Ayam Taliwang – a spicy grilled chicken dish.
+Here you can indulge in a traditional Sasak-style massage or learn how to prepare traditional Lombok dishes.